 RELATED: Travel Workouts

-The dosing of probiotics also varies; some brands recommend taking once daily, while others might encourage taking multiple times a day.
+The dosing of probiotics also varies.
+Some brands recommend taking their product once daily, while others might encourage taking it multiple times a day.
 If remembering to take more than one serving per day seems like a hassle, it might be best to choose a product you only need to take once a day.

 The number of probiotics currently on the market is abundant—and the variety will likely increase as research and interest rise in the future.
 That said, it’s important to approach probiotics with flexibility and allow for trial and error.